The Connectivity of Millimeter-Wave Networks in Urban Environments Modeled Using Random Lattices: Connectivity of Heterogeneous Networks

 Here, $q_k = \prod_{\ell=1}^k \bar{p}_b^{(\ell)}$.} \end{theorem}

 An approximation of $\widehat{p}_c$ can be obtained if the spatial correlation of $\{\mathcal{F}^{(k)}\}$ is ignored.
 Mathematically, the approximation of $\widehat{p}_c$ is given as follows:

-\begin{remark}[Gain of Multiple Tiers] \emph{If the connectivity probability for each tier of the $K$-tier HetNet is small, namely that $p_c^{(k)} \rightarrow 0$ for all $k=1,\cdots, K$, it follows from \eqref{eq:CPK_appro} that the network connectivity probability for the $K$-tier HetNet can be further approximated as $\widehat{p}_c \approx \sum_{k=1}^{K}p_c^{(k)}$.
-This quantifies the gain of multiple tiers of a HetNet that adding one more tier of BSs can linearly increase the connectivity probability.} \end{remark}
+\begin{remark} \emph{If the connectivity probability for each tier of the $K$-tier HetNet is small, namely $p_c^{(k)} \rightarrow 0$ for all $k=1,\cdots, K$, it follows from \eqref{eq:CPK_appro} that the network connectivity probability for the $K$-tier HetNet can be further approximated as $\widehat{p}_c \approx \sum_{k=1}^{K}p_c^{(k)}$.
+This quantifies the gain of multiple tiers of a HetNet that adding one more tier of BSs can linearly increase the connectivity probability.
+Moreover, as the number of BS tiers increases or the site density reduces, a user lies in the service ranges of a growing number of BSs, and user can choose one of these BSs to connect based on the metric of maximum receive power.
+More complex connection mechanisms can be applied such as applying bias factors on receive power for different tiers for the purpose of load balancing over the tiers (see e.g., \cite{Jeff2014LoadBal}).
+The connection mechanisms do not affect the current analysis. } \end{remark}

 Combining the result in Corollary~\ref{cor:CPi_arb} and \eqref{eq:CPK_appro} gives the following result. \begin{theorem}[Connectivity Probability for the $K$-tier HetNet] \emph{The connectivity probability for the $K$-tier HetNet can be approximately lower bounded by}